doctrine-extensions/DoctrineExtensions/README.md

 - **Translatable** - gives you a very handy solution for translating records into diferent languages.
 Easy to setup, easier to use.
 - **Sluggable** - urlizes your specified fields into single unique slug
 - **Timestampable** - updates date fields on create, update and even property change.
+- **Blameable** - updates string or reference fields on create, update and even property change with a string or object (e.g. user).
 - **Loggable** - helps tracking changes and history of objects, also supports version managment.
 - **Sortable** - makes any document or entity sortable
 - **Translator** - explicit way to handle translations